 Safety and security

-Personal attacks, including sexual assault and rape, are rare, but do happen.
+Attacks on individuals, including sexual assault and rape, are rare, but do happen.
 Japanese law places a high burden of proof on the victim to demonstrate that the sexual relations were not consensual and committed through assault, intimidation or force.
-Reports of inappropriate touching or ‘chikan’ of female passengers on commuter trains are fairly common.
+Reports of inappropriate touching of female passengers on commuter trains are fairly common.
 The police advise that you shout at the perpetrator to attract attention and ask a fellow passenger to call the train staff.

 If your passport is lost or stolen, you should report this at a police station and get a police report.

 Tokyo’s entertainment districts are considered higher risk areas for crime, in particular at night.
 Foreign nationals have been targeted for extortion, robbery, assault and sexual assault in clubs and bars.
 There have also been reports of drink spiking and credit card fraud, often in combination: victims have described waking up with no memory of the preceding hours to discover that large amounts have been billed to their card.
 Getting a police report, which may be required by credit card companies in order for any claim to be processed, can be very difficult in these circumstances.
 You should take steps to ensure that your drinks can’t be tampered with: be wary of accepting drinks from strangers, and always have a trusted friend to keep an eye on any unfinished drink.

 British nationals have been arrested following disputes with bar staff and doormen, including for refusing to pay exorbitant bar bills.

 Prostitution and street touts are illegal but commonplace.
 Don’t accompany touts to bars and clubs under any circumstances.
 To encourage people into establishments, touts commonly misrepresent the services on offer, and/or wrongly suggest clients are free to walk away on arrival if they don’t wish to proceed.